exe1099/Backplane/README.md

 Temperature Reading
 ===================
 * to activate the one wire temp interface on the RaspberryPi, run ./activate_temp_sensors_interface.sh
     * only need to do that once after every restart
+* a dictionary converting the unique ID of the temp sensor to a board address can be found under Devices/ds18b20.py
+    * add entry here when adding/changing temp sensor

 Reading ADCS
 ============